 At the same time I found myself being engaged as an interpreter in certain specialist areas involving serious crime, which is where I have worked ever since.
 But not exclusively.
 I remember travelling home from Woolwich after the end of a major drugs importation trial, and I received a call from a magistrates court who needed me the next day to assist in the case of a lady appearing for a TV licence matter.
 I have never been too proud to accept those small cases.

 You’re the Chairman of the Association of Police and Court Interpreters.
 What does your organisation do and why should freelancers join it?
 How do you support freelance translators and interpreters?

 The APCI is by a big margin the oldest membership body in Justice interpreting, having been founded in 1974, and has always looked to set and raise standards.
 It has seen itself as the natural place for Justice “terps” to be once they had reached a level of experience and knowledge of this specialist craft.
 We take our members very seriously, and always interview candidates for membership.
-Our meetings, whether social, Guest Lectures or even AGMs are full of good humour and even joy.
-The last AGM in October this year started at 5.30 and we had to encourage departure after 10.00pm!

 The Association is very keen to do all it can to support its members in the development of their practices.
 For example we produce a paper Directory of Members which is sent to thousands of users all over the country.
 We have an online search facility and also a national call centre, APCI Response.
 We are seeing a significant rise in the number of calls from solicitors, following further marketing to them.